HrushiMakode/HrushiMakode/README.md

 ### Glad to see you here! 🤩 ![](https://visitor-badge.glitch.me/badge?page_id=HrushiMakode.HrushiMakode)

-I'm a final student pursuing Bachelors's in Information Technology 🎓 from Pune Institute of Computer Technology 🏛.
+I'm a final year student pursuing Bachelors's in Information Technology 🎓 from Pune Institute of Computer Technology 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to do Competitive programming 👨🏻‍💻.
 I'm currently into Web Development 🕸️ and working on my Data Structures and Algorithms 🤓.

 ### More about me...